AbdulSuboor-Syed/HandIn-HandOut/README.md

 # HandIn-HandOut:
-This project is dedicated to help university to showcase the book's that are available and allow students to view information about buying price, renting price and also information on students can sell their old books.
+This project is dedicated to help university to showcase the book's that are available and allow students to view information about buying price, renting price and also information on how students can sell their old books.

+## Stack:
+Front-End: Html, Javascript, Bootstrap<br>
+Back End: C#&ASP.Net<br>
+Database: Azure cloud Database<br>

 ## External Requirement:
 [Microsoft Visual Studio (2019)](https://visualstudio.microsoft.com/downloads/): Install the Community version.<br>